Certificate Programs in Advanced Imaging

 ABOUT THE PROFESSION

 Some radiographers specialize in computed tomography (CT), and are sometimes referred to as CT technologists.
-CT scans produce a substantial amount of cross-sectional x-rays of an area of the body.
-From those cross-sectional x-rays, a three-dimensional image is made.
+CT scans produce a substantial amount of cross-sectional images of an area of the body.
+From those cross-sectional images, a three-dimensional image is made.

 Radiographers also can specialize in Magnetic Resonance Imaging as an MR technologist.
 MR uses non-ionizing radio frequency to produce multiple cross-sectional images to create a 3-dimensional image.

-Cardiovascular technologists and technicians assist physicians in diagnosing and treating cardiac (heart) and peripheral vascular (blood vessel) ailments.
+Cardiovascular technologists assist physicians in diagnosing and treating cardiac (heart) and peripheral vascular (blood vessel) ailments.

 For more information about careers in advanced imaging, visit the Bureau of Labor Statistics website.